June 9, 2025

 • Bus fare

-That being said, other travel costs that are directly related to your job are deductible.
-This can include mileage, plane tickets, subway fare, and other expenses related to common business trips, such as when you or your employees visit a client, partner, vendor, or distributor; attend a work meeting; or conduct other business-related activities.
+Other travel expenses that are directly related to your job are deductible.
+This includes travel expenses related to common business trips, like when you or your employees visit a client, partner, vendor, or distributor; travel between job sites; attend a work meeting; or conduct other business-related activities.

 • Tickets to sporting events, movies, or theaters